s-riviere/la-traque/readme.md

 SSL_KEY = "/path/to/privkey.pem"
 SSL_CERT = "/path/to/cert.pem"
 ADMIN_PASSWORD = 'admin_password_here'
-MAX_PENALTIES = 3
 ```

 Where ADMIN_PASSWORD is the password for the admin user, HOST is the host of the server, PORT is the port of the server, SSL_KEY is the path to the key file and SSL_CERT is the path to the certificate file.
 The SSL_KEY and SSL_CERT are used for HTTPS and are required for the server to work.
 This is because the browser will block the GeoLocation API if the connection is not secure.
-MAX_PENALTIES is the maximum number of penalties a user can have before loosing the game.
-ALLOWED_TIME_OUT_OF_ZONE_IN_MINUTES is the time a user can be out of the zone before being penalized.
-ALLOWED_TIME_BETWEEN_POSITION_UPDATE_IN_MINUTES is the maximum amount of time a user can wait before updating their position, after this period they will recieve a pennalty.

 Note : make sure PORT and NEXT_PUBLIC_SOCKET_PORT are the same
-Note 2 : you need to get a trusted certificate for this to work, you can use letsencrypt for that

 ### Running the project
 #### Front end